Breast Implants: What Are the Risks?

 “Breasts change with time and with age.
 Most breast implant patients have three related surgeries over the course of their lifetime to remove ruptured implants, correct malposition of the implants, address complications of surgery, replace the original implants with a different size or shape or remove them.”

-The FDA recommends that silicone breast implant patients get an MRI three years after the initial surgery and every two years thereafter to rule out a silent leak, which may not be detectable during a physical exam.
+The FDA recommends that silicone breast implant patients get an MRI three years after the initial surgery.
+Then, every two years thereafter to rule out a silent leak, which may not be detectable during a physical exam.

 There is also a risk of developing capsular contracture, a common condition for breast implant patients, where there is a tightening of the tissue around the breast implant that may be painful and affect the appearance of the breast.